ramagottfried/symbolist/dev-notes/ScoreBundle-Format.md

 }
 ```

-For example, the central data structure used for organizing Symbols is a list of Symbol sub-bundles, with addresses indicating their z-layer drawing order (`/1`, `/2`, ...etc.).
+The central data structure used for organizing Symbols is a list of Symbol sub-bundles, with addresses indicating their z-layer drawing order (`/1`, `/2`, ...etc.).

 ```
 {